Skip to main content

 You can use Windows Remote Management (WinRM) to deploy your artifacts to Windows VM or bare-metal hosts located in Microsoft Azure, AWS, or any platform-agnostic Physical Data Center (PDC).
 Harness connects to your target Windows instances using the WinRM protocol and executes PowerShell commands to deploy your artifact.

-For WinRM, you can access artifacts from Jenkins, Artifactory, Custom, Nexus and Amazon S3.
+For WinRM, you can access artifacts from Harness Artifact Registry (Docker artifact type only), Jenkins, Artifactory, Custom, Nexus and Amazon S3.

 The Execution Strategies supported for WinRM include Blank Canvas, Basic, Rolling, and Canary.